US beats Russia 3-2 in world junior hockey | WHIZ News

 Kaprizov cut it to 3-2 on a power play with 2:43 left in the second period.

 The Americans were awarded a penalty shot with 1:29 left in the third after Russian defenseman Sergei Zborovski purposely knocked off the net.
-But Samsonov topped Tage Thompson with a poke check.
+But Samsonov stopped UConn’s Tage Thompson with a poke check.

 Keller opened the scoring at 4:14 of the first period, beating Samsonov with a backhander.
 Urakov tied it just over seven minutes later with a short-handed goal, batting the puck past Parsons.

+Taylor Raddysh scored four goals for Canada, Matt Barzal had two, and Dylan Strome added four assists.

-In Group A play in Montreal, Mathias From scored 47 seconds into overtime to give Denmark its first victory over the Czech Republic in tournament history, a 3-2 decision at Bell Centre.
+In Group A in Montreal, Mathias From scored 47 seconds into overtime to give Denmark its first victory over the Czech Republic in tournament history, a 3-2 decision.
+Also at Bell Centre, Sweden beat Finland 3-1 to improve to 3-0-0 and win the group — and drop the defending champion Finns to 0-3-0.

 From beat Daniel Vladar with a high backhander.
 The Chicago Blackhawks prospect made his first appearance in the tournament after returning from an ankle injury.